micmejia/bible-dump/NKJV/Numbers/Num 24.md

 The utterance of him who hears the words of God, And has the knowledge of the Most High, _Who_ sees the vision of the Almighty, _Who_ falls down, with eyes wide open:

 ###### 17
-"I see Him, but not now; I behold Him, but not near; A Star shall come out of Jacob; A Scepter shall rise out of Israel, And [^b]batter the brow of Moab, And destroy all the sons of [^c]tumult.
+"I see Him, but not now; I behold Him, but not near; A Star shall come out of Jacob; A Scepter shall rise out of Israel, And batter the brow of Moab, And destroy all the sons of tumult.

 ###### 18
-"And Edom shall be a possession; Seir also, his enemies, shall be a possession, While Israel does [^d]valiantly.
+"And Edom shall be a possession; Seir also, his enemies, shall be a possession, While Israel does valiantly.

 ###### 19
-Out of Jacob One [^e]shall have dominion, And destroy the remains of the city."
+Out of Jacob One shall have dominion, And destroy the remains of the city."

 ###### 20
 Then he looked on Amalek, and he took up his oracle and said: "Amalek _was_ first among the nations, But _shall be_ last until he perishes."